nathanzhuang1/Pacman-Game-Enhancements/README.md

 ## Features:
 - Title screen
+- Score in game
+- Lives
-- Basic.java -> Score, lives, adding a gate to forbid Pac-Man from entering house, creating an 'elevator' for ghosts to exit their house
+- Gate to forbid Pac-Man from entering house
+- An 'invisible elevator' for ghosts to exit their house
 - Speed-ups and cherries for score enhancements
 - Sound of game theme played, sound played when pellets are eaten, and sound played when Pac-Man dies
 - High score with name displayed to the reader after the game is completed.